-Other than being a master of your trade, three of the most important aspects of a successful landscaping business are: having quality lead generation, bidding jobs correctly, and landing the job.
+Other than being a master of your trade, three of the most important aspects of successful landscaping businesses are: having quality lead generation, bidding jobs correctly, and landing the job.
 Many contractors are top-notch tradesmen but may not know how to generate more landscaping leads.
+If you're new to starting a business, check out our Ultimate Guide To Starting A Landscaping Business.

 Another scenario is they have the landscaping leads, but they may not bid accurately and end up losing money, or they bid too high and don’t get the referrals and repeat customers they would with a more accurate estimate.
 Here are some tricks of the landscaping trade.